sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

   end
 end
 ```

+If we store this "helper method" in `ApplicationController` it will be available in *every* controller in our application (due to inheritance).

 The or statement, `||`, will maintain the value of `@current_user` by setting it to itself if it is already defined.
 Otherwise, it will evaluate the righthand side of the statement, which returns a user who's `id` matches `session[:user_id]` by executing a DB query.